-- · to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to our ISA with Contran; - · to review certain matters regarding our employee benefit plans or programs, including discretionary incentive bonuses and salaries we pay; - · to review, approve, administer and grant awards under our equity compensation plan; and - · to review and administer such other compensation matters as the board of directors may direct from time to time.
+- to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to our ISA with Contran; - to review certain matters regarding our employee benefit plans or programs, including discretionary incentive bonuses and salaries we pay; - to review, approve, administer and grant awards under our equity compensation plan; and - to review and administer such other compensation matters as the board of directors may direct from time to time.

 As discussed above, the board of directors has determined that each member of our management development and compensation committee is independent by applying the NYSE director independence standards (without additional categorical standards).
-In certain instances under our 2003 Long-Term Incentive Plan, a plan allowing for grants of cash or equity performance awards, the management development and compensation committee may delegate its authority to administer this plan to certain individuals, which delegation authority the committee has not utilized.
+In certain instances under our 2003 Long-Term Incentive Plan, a plan allowing for grants of cash or equity performance awards, the management development and compensation committee has not utilized.
 With respect to the role of our executive officers in determining or recommending the amount or form of executive compensation, see the Compensation Discussion and Analysis section of this proxy statement.
-With respect to director compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee.
-The current members of our management development and compensation committee are R. Gerald Turner (chairman), Keith R. Coogan and George E. Poston.
+With respect to director compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee are R. Gerald Turner (chairman), Keith R. Coogan and George E. Poston.
 Our management development and compensation committee held one meeting in 2010.